CollaboRateMgmt/CollaboRate/README.md

    The customer pays Y times the number of microtasks in the project.
 Y is the money per microtask that the customer pays.

+   We predict that:
-   Market forces may fix X and Y based on competition between crowdsourcing vendors.
-In future, government laws may even restrict their values to a pre-defined range.
+   - Market forces will fix X and Y based on competition between crowdsourcing vendors.
+   - Later, labor unions may regulate these values.
+   - Finally, government laws will restrict their values to a pre-defined range.

    We define a microtask as follows: